 TEG has played a modest local part in distributing information and organising an energy saving display in the school.

 The Royal Society is a fellowship of the world’s most eminent scientists and is the oldest scientific academy in continuous existence.
 It is the national; academy of science.
 We have put on the website the Society’s short note on “Preventing dangerous climate change: The need for a global agreement” See links below to other document on website for more details

 The Timsbury Environment Group sought a meeting with the local M.P. to enquire about recent developments, and to find out his views on the issues.
 A short report of the meeting was published in the Timsbury Newsletter.
 See links below to other document on website for more details.
 Members were shocked to hear that he did not appear to accept the judgement on climate change of the International Panel on Climate Change (IPCC), endorsed by the Royal Society, the U.S. National Academy of Sciences and the leading science academies in most of the world, and that he believes that lots of scientists hold seriously different views.

-See links below to other document on website for more details
+See links below to both documents on this website for more details

 We encourage residents to plant new trees for wildlife benefits, food and their sheer beauty ion gardens and the landscape.

 In 2012 we helped residents to plant 45 new trees of all sorts in their gardens, including for fruit .
 Every tree was a different species .The oak tree shown was planted in Greenhill House gardens for the benefit of residents of this Cheshire Home.

 We have worked to alert villagers to consultations to which they might respond and have made suggestions to the Parish Council as to how it might do so.
 Examples include: